Lonami/grammers/lib/grammers-crypto/DEPS.md

 Used for benchmarking the encryption and decryption methods.

+## num-traits

+Used for methods relied on by the 2-factor offered by Telegram.

 ## toml

 Used to test that this file lists all dependencies from `Cargo.toml`.